yanhui09/nart/README.md

 Usage: nart visual [OPTIONS]

 Options:
   -p, --port INTEGER              Port to run the app on.  [default: 5000] -i, --input PATH                Path to the working directory.  [default: .]
-  -w, --wait-time INTEGER  Time to wait (in minutes) if input file is missing.
+  -w, --wait-time INTEGER         Time to wait (in minutes) if input file is
-                           [default: 5]
+                                  missing.  [default: 5]
   --relative                      Use relative abundance instead of absolute
                                   abundance.
   --rm-unmapped                   Remove unmapped reads from the table.
-  --min-abundance INTEGER  Minimum absolute abundance of a feature to plot.
+  --min-abundance INTEGER         Minimum absolute abundance of a feature to
-                           [default: 1]
+                                  plot.  [default: 1]
+  --order-by [mean|median|alpha]  Order taxonomic features by mean, median, or
+                                  alphabetically.  [default: mean]
   -h, --help                      Show this message and exit.
 ```

 ## nawf